Link to WesMaps Courses

 Students will be required to take seven courses designated as appropriate for the certificate.
 Up to three of these may be taken away from Wesleyan (e.g., on a Study Abroad Program).

-- One must be a gateway course (i.e., a course entirely about South Asia that combines two or more of the above categories in such a way as to offer an introduction to South Asian studies).
+- One must be a gateway course (i.e., a course entirely about South Asia that combines two or more of the below-listed distribution categories in such a way as to offer an introduction to South Asian studies).

 - At least one course in three of the distribution categories.